audulus/docs/index.md

 -   Pinch with two fingers to zoom in and out of your patch.
 -   Drag with two fingers to pan.
--   Drag with one finger on the background to lasso-select multiple nodes.
-(See note below)*
+-   Drag with one finger on the background to lasso-select multiple nodes. ( *See note below* )
 -   Double-tap on a node to zoom in for editing.
 -   Double-tap on the background to zoom out and see your entire patch.
--   Many operations use context menus - tap and hold to bring up the context menu.
+-   Many operations use context menus - tap and hold to bring up the radial context menu.
 -   To make a connection, zoom in and drag from an output to an input.
+Connections can *only* be made from an output to an input.
--   To disconnect, drag from an input.
+-   To disconnect, drag the connection away from an input.
+-   To "hot swap" or live patch, keep your finger held down and wave the output wire over an input.
+This is similar to performing with patch cables on a modular, but you'll never wear out your switch connectors!
 -   To make a long connection, drag to to the edge of the screen.
 Audulus will zoom out, allowing you to see more modules.
 Move away from the edge of the screen, and Audulus will zoom back in, centering around your finger, so you can place the connection.
 -   Audulus will automatically detect your MIDI keyboard or control surface.

-'*' The lasso tool - new in Audulus 3 - works in a somewhat unique way.
+**Note:** The lasso tool - new in Audulus 3 - works in a somewhat unique way.
 The lasso can do much more than rope an entire area into selection.
 As it is, the lasso gives you surgical control over what you select, allowing you to accurately clip out portions of others' designs for use in your own.
 It is worth your time to get to know how the lasso in Audulus 3 works, as doing so will make your workflow much more efficient.

 ##Toolbar buttons: